keu/docs/tutorials/astro-python-sdk.md

 joined_data = join_orders_customers(filter_orders(orders_data), customers_table)
 ```

-Because we defined `customers_table`, it is not considered temporary and will not be deleted after running `aql.cleanup`.
+Because you defined `customers_table`, it is not considered temporary and will not be deleted after running `aql.cleanup`.

 ### Merge

-To merge our processed data into a reporting table, we call the `aql.merge` function:
+To merge your processed data into a reporting table, you can call the `aql.merge` function:

 ```python
 # Merge the joined data into our reporting table, based on the order_id .